DataFire/Integrations/integrations/generated/hetras_certification_booking/README.md

   * excluded_tax `number`: The amount of extra taxes also calculated for all rooms and all persons per room.
   * included_services `array`: List of codes for all services already included in the gross rate
     * items `string`
-  * included_tax `number`: The amount of taxes already included in the gross rate also calculated for all rooms and
+  * included_tax `number`: The amount of taxes already included in the gross nightly rate also calculated for all rooms and
-  * rate `number`: The gross rate.
+  * rate `number`: The gross room rate.
 It is the price calculated for all rooms and all persons per room.
   * room_type `string`: Code of the room type which is booked for that day

 ### DailyRateCancellationPolicy